 Here you’ll find common questions and answers about NZRIS.
-These are operational-level Q&As for research organisations that are either considering joining NZRIS, or that are already starting the preparation process.
+These are likely to be most useful for future data provider organisations and those in the research sector who want to understand what data NZRIS will hold.
 We’ve grouped the questions and answers into categories to help make it easier to find what you’re looking for.
-If you have a question that’s not here, email the team at email@example.com

 I’m a New Zealand research organisation – am I expected to join NZRIS?

 The intention is that over time, all research organisations will become part of NZRIS.
 However, there is currently no mandatory requirement for organisations to join.

 NZRIS is designed to be a national system and the more organisations that are part of NZRIS, the fuller and more accurate the picture of research activity in New Zealand will be.

 NZRIS is being developed iteratively and over several years, which means that organisations can choose to join along the way.
 We expect that as it grows, more organisations will see the benefits of being part of it.